icopy-site/awesome/docs/awesome/awesome-blazor.md

 ## Articles
+* [Hundreds of practical ASP.NET Core samples to learn the fundamentals](https://www.hanselman.com/blog/HundredsOfPracticalASPNETCoreSamplesToLearnTheFundamentals.aspx) - February 19, 2020 - Hundreds of practical ASP.NET Core samples to learn the fundamentals, and there are great samples about Blazor.
 * [Hosting a Blazor App in WinUI 3 with WebView2 and call a Blazor Component Method from WinUI](https://www.thomasclaudiushuber.com/2020/02/18/hosting-blazor-app-in-winui-3-with-webview-2-and-call-blazor-component-method-from-winui/) - February 18, 2020 - Hosting a Blazor App in WinUI 3 with WebView2 and call a Blazor Component Method from WinUI.
 * [Integrating Tailwind CSS with Blazor using Gulp - Part 1](https://chrissainty.com/integrating-tailwind-css-with-blazor-using-gulp-part-1/) - February 18, 2020 - Integrating Tailwind CSS with Blazor using Gulp - Part 1.
 * [Dashboard for Blazor - How to use Web Dashboard within your Blazor Apps](https://community.devexpress.com/blogs/analytics/archive/2020/02/17/dashboard-for-blazor-how-to-use-web-dashboard-within-your-blazor-apps.aspx) - February 17, 2020 - Dashboard for Blazor - How to use Web Dashboard within your Blazor Apps, by DevExpress.
 This post covers how to integrate the [HTML JavaScript Dashboard](https://docs.devexpress.com/Dashboard/119108/designer-and-viewer-applications/web-dashboard/html-javascript-dashboard-control) into a Blazor applications and focus on integration details and create a sample dashboard application as well.